How is Affordable Care Act Insurance Different?

 What Makes ACA Health Care Plans Different:

-ACA health care plans are organized into a metallic system (bronze, silver, gold or platinum), providing the consumer with a simple way to compare plans.
-Bronze plans tend to have the highest co pays and deductibles, but lowest premiums; they typically pay for 60% of covered medical costs after the deductible is met.
-Platinum plans, on the other hand, have the lowest co pays and deductibles, but the highest premiums; they typically pay for 90% of covered medical costs after the deductible is met.
+ACA health care plans are organized into a metallic system (bronze, silver, gold, or platinum), providing the consumer with a simple way to compare plans.
+Bronze plans tend to have the highest co-pays and deductibles, but the lowest premiums; they typically pay for 60% of covered medical costs after the deductible is met.
+Platinum plans, on the other hand, have the lowest co-pays and deductibles, but the highest premiums; they typically pay for 90% of covered medical costs after the deductible is met.

 There is also one non-metallic plan, known as a “Catastrophic” plan.
 Catastrophic plans are only available to individuals under 30 years old or who have qualified for “hardship exemptions” because they don’t make enough to afford coverage.
 These plans cover just three physician visits per year.
 Other medical benefits are only covered after the plan’s deductible is met, which is generally higher than that of a Bronze plan .